PHPAuth/PHPAuth/readme.md

-# PHPAuth 2.0
+# PHPAuth

-PHPAuth is the second generation secure authentication class for PHP.
-Rebuilt from scratch based on the original ides of the Auth Class it features improved passwordhashing using the hash_pbkdf2 function and 3 different salts, as well as improved coding layout, the use of private and public functions, seperating the most decisive functions from the frontend.
+PHPAuth is a secure authentication class for PHP.
+It features improved passwordhashing using the hash_pbkdf2 function and 3 different salts, as well as improved coding layout, the use of private and public functions, seperating the most decisive functions from the frontend.
 There is also enhanced logging functionality, logging all attempts at logging in, creating accounts etc, including an IP and a timestamp.
+With PHPAuth, you'll also get a tracking system with it, so you'll be able to track your visitors and do site analytics

-A full feature list is available here at the wiki : https://github.com/cuonic/PHPAuth-2.0/wiki/PHPAuth-2.0-:-Feature-list
+A full feature list is available here at the wiki: https://github.com/PHPAuth/PHPAuth/wiki/Feature-list

-There is also full usage documentation, function descriptions and an FAQ available at the Wiki : https://github.com/cuonic/PHPAuth-2.0/wiki
+There is also full usage documentation, function descriptions and an FAQ available at the Wiki: https://github.com/PHPAuth/PHPAuth/wiki

-Please, if you do find any bugs / problems with the class, don't hesitate to report them using the "Issues" feature of GitHub, also if you feel like improving the class, fixing bugs or anything, go ahead, fork it, do your modification and create a pull request.
+Please, if you do find any bugs/problems with the class, don't hesitate to report them using the "Issues" feature of GitHub, also if you feel like improving the class, fixing bugs or anything, go ahead, fork it, do your modification and create a pull request.

 LICENSE
 ---------------
-Copyright (C) 2014 - 2014  PHPAuth-2.0
+Copyright (C) 2014 - 2014  PHPAuth

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by